-And other tidbits in this Cnet story.
+And other tidbits in this Cnet story….

 This free link from the Journal focuses on a story that has grown over the past few months into a national discussion – what to do about spam blogs.
 Google's blogger is a major culprit – some claim as much as 90% spam on that platform.
 From the Journal's…

 Spammers have created millions of Web logs to promote everything from gambling Web sites to pornography.
 The spam blogs — known as “splogs” — often contain gibberish, and are full of links to other Web sites spammers are trying to promote.
 Because search engines like those of Google Inc., Microsoft Corp. and Yahoo Inc. base their rankings of Web sites, in part, on how many other Web sites link to them, the splogs can help artificially inflate a site’s popularity.
 Some of the phony blogs also carry advertisements, which generate a few cents for the splog’s owner each time they are clicked on.

 The phony blogs are a particular problem for Google, Microsoft and Yahoo because each offers not only a Web search engine focused on providing the most relevant results for users but also a service to let bloggers create blogs.Read More

 If this sounds familiar, it's because the Author's Guild sued Google last month.
 Now, the Publishers (via their trade group the AAP) are joining in.
 It seems Eric's WSJ Op Ed was timed ahead of this news… I really don't get this.
 I have been both a publisher and…

 I really don’t get this.
 I have been both a publisher and an author, and I have to tell you, these guys sue for one reason and one reason alone, from what I can tell: Their legacy business model is imperiled, and they fear change.
 Of course, if they can get out of their own way, they’ll end up making more money.
 But that never stopped these guys – the MPAA, the RIAA, and now, the AAP.

 Sure, I hear them when they complain about how Google has been seemingly arrogant, and how the company has presumed rather than politely requested permission.
 And maybe this truly is an issue of principle.
 I just called Pat Schroeder, who runs the AAP, and left word that I want to understand this better.
 Hopefully, she’ll call back.
 When she does, I’ll post more.Read More

 …is to have real estate information integrated (SJ Merc).
 Seems the CoStar Group the Navteq of real estate.
-As Tim says, data is the new Intel Inside….
+As Tim says, data is the new Intel Inside…….